 Boosting nutrition is something parents around the world often do, although Simnel Cake isn’t the only way this is done.

 It’s quite a few decades since I was a child, but I clearly remember my Mum buying gold top milk to “help me grow”.
-Instructions from the doctor, even though the creamy, Jersey milk was really beyond her budget.
+These were the instructions from the doctor, even though the creamy, Jersey milk was really beyond her budget.
 I also remember being given daily doses of sticky, dark, malt extract by the spoonful, to help boost my nutrition.

 In Angola, a nutritious paste named Plumpy’nut rescued Pedro and his sister Teresa from severe malnutrition.
 Climate change has led to extreme weather where they live – swinging from drought to flood.